arsalanj/arsalanj/README.md

 ## About Me

-✨ 8+ years of skilled application development experience
+✨ 8+ years of software development experience

 📱 Native iOS specialist with 5+ App Store launches